carpentries-incubator/pangenomics/_episodes/08-tda.md

 Steps to use:

-1. Click on the square button in the bottom left corner to maximize the app.
+1. Click on the square button in the bottom right corner to maximize the app.
 2. In the top right corner, there is a slider for the values of $r$ that you can adjust according to your preferences.
 3. At the bottom, you can select what you want to display, such as simplices, balls, and the barcode.